tlapinsk/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-1. The pipeline could be further optimized to keep the lines from "shaking."
-This can be achieved by changing parameters on the Hough transformation or image mask.
+1. The pipeline could be further optimized to keep the lines from "shaking" in the videos.

-2. I did not attempt the Challenge at the end, so my pipeline is optimized for this.
+2. I did not attempt the Challenge at the end, so my pipeline is not optimized for this.

 ### 3. Suggest possible improvements to your pipeline

 1. It may be appealing to others if the final lines were a tad thicker.

-2. Cleaner code would definitely make it more readable.
+2. Cleaner code would definitely make it more readable for others.